GetStream/stream-chat-swift/docusaurus/docs/iOS/uikit/components/message.md

 ## Advanced Customizations

-Creating a subclass of [`ChatMessageContentView`](#chatmessagecontentview) is the best way do more advanced customizations since you have access to all the message subviews.
-By customizing this component you can not only change the existing views but add new ones and add new functionality.
+Creating a subclass of [`ChatMessageContentView`](#chatmessagecontentview) is the best way to do more advanced customizations since you have access to all the message subviews.
+By customizing this component you can not only change the existing views, but add new ones and add new functionality.

 :::note
 `ChatMessageContentView` sets up its own layout on the `layout(options: ChatMessageLayoutOptions)` method and not in `setupLayout()` like other regular views.
 This view is different from the other ones since the layout is calculated based on the `ChatMessageLayoutOptions`.